Hall Heating, May 24th, 2021

 With the Maintenance Fund now firmly established, I thought it might be helpful to let you know how the money is being spent.
 The problems with the church heating system (see the details below) meant we had to delay some of the work we had planned to carry out.
 One job in particular, the painting of all the external doors, was put on hold.
 Some of the doors were badly weathered which has made the task more difficult but it has now been completed.
 The wooden facia boards above the canopy at the front of the church have also now been filled and painted.
 Unfortunately they were very badly weathered and rotting in some places.
 So they have been patched-up and painted for now but we will have to consider replacing them (possibly with plastic) in the next couple of years.

 Another long standing job to replace the disabled toilet in the hall with one that is slightly higher and more suitable has also been completed and various leaky taps in the hall and church have been replaced.
 Many thanks to Chris Parkinson for carrying out all the work.

 A recent electrical safety inspection (by contractors appointed by the diocese) gave the church and hall a clean bill of health but it revealed a whole series of issues in the presbytery that had to be put right.
 Work has now been completed.

 Thanks to our teams of volunteers we have managed to spruce up the flower beds.
 We have spent some money on a membrane and wood chips to smother the weeds, we have also turfed the flower beds on the right of the church with the aim of making them easier to maintain.
 We launched a scheme for parishioners to sponsor a “memorial” rosebush in the flowerbed on the left of the church.
 We have been overwhelmed by the response and all available spots have been taken.
-Most of the roses are now planted the remainder are due to be delivered in the next couple of weeks.
+All of the roses have now been planted and we will see the result next year.